 - Sixpack, Aachener Straße 33: Cologne’s most hipster nightclub.
 It’s an after-hours club, full of trendy (and trashy) young crowds.
-Take note: there’s no sign on the door but you’ll spot it because of the giant reflective glass mirror by the streetside and the sixpack symbol above the door.
+Take note: there’s no sign on the door but you’ll spot it because of the giant reflective glass mirror and the six-pack symbol above the door.

 - Barracuda Bar, Bismarckstraße 44: A club for your techno music fix, plus live music shows.

 - Theater im Bauturm, Aachener Straße 24–26: While it’s a theatre for shows and plays, there’s also a bar and cafe out front often full of hipsters.